 Monica sits on the National Minority AIDS Council Board of Directors.
 Previously, Monica served on ground-breaking boards and committees including The Wellproject, Community Advisory Board the Louisiana Governor’s Commission on HIV/AIDS, LSU Community Advisory Committee, and the Region VIII Community Planning Group and GO-CARE.
 She serves as an advisor for a host of HIV/AIDS conferences across the United States.

-Monica is the recipient of the 2002 Angel Award, The Sapphire Award, The AKA Community Leaders Award, The 17th International AIDS Candlelight Memorial Award, and The Dr. Estelita Quimosing AIDS Leadership Award.
+Monica is the recipient of the 2002 Angel Award, The Sapphire Award, The AKA Community Leaders Award, The 17th International AIDS Candlelight Memorial Award, and The Dr. Estelita Quimosing AIDS Leadership Award and the Robert Wood Johnson Foundation 2017 Health Equity Award.